eliazzo/Soon_/README.md

 #### - Testing

-A testing library was developed to test that each user story is met.
+We have recently covered the Test Driven Development (TDD) method at FAC.
+Time constraints prevented me from applying it to the entire project, however the iterative process of writing the tests is highly valuable and I was able to test that the key user stories were met.
 Test results are shown in the console.

 #### Instructions for reviewing